 Pictured in the header is the Washington Monument during the process of construction.
 It currently towers 555 feet and can be seen from just about anywhere in the national capital.
 Thanks to a building height limitation in Washington, the monument continues to be the capital’s tallest building.
 It has been noted previously on this site in the biography of E. A. Smyth that the life stories posted are heavily weighted towards members of the clergy—whether they are called teaching elders or ministers.
-The reason for the imbalance is that ruling elders, deacons, and other church members are known to historians for their professions and public presence but not for their church work.
+The reason for the imbalance is that ruling elders, deacons, and other church members are known to historians for their professions and public presence but not necessarily for their church work.
 In the case of the Washington Monument a Presbyterian enters the picture because it was designed by a gifted and talented architect, Ruling Elder Robert Mills.
-Thanks to a tour of Greenville historic sites by my friend PCA Ruling Elder/Church Administrator/Stated Clerk of Calvary Presbytery Mel Duncan, I was introduced to Mills.
-Since that tour, I have investigated Mills in bits and pieces and what follows is a brief biography.
 Mills was an industrious, creative, well-known figure in his day, but his importance to architectural and church history has been lost to the passage of time.
-I am dedicating this piece to Mel Duncan in appreciation for his introducing me to Mills and for his faithful service to the Lord.